 - 0. Read the Contribution guidelines. - 1.
 Open an issue to discuss the dataset you want to add to MolNet. - 2.
-Implement a function in the deepchem.molnet.load\function module following the template function deepchem.molnet.load\function.load\dataset\template.
-Specify which featurizers, transformers, and splitters (available from deepchem.molnet.defaults) are supported for your dataset. - 3.
-Add your load function to deepchem.molnet.\\init\\.py for easy importing. - 4.
+Write a DatasetLoader class that inherits from deepchem.molnet.load\function.molnet\loader.\MolnetLoader and implements a create\dataset method.
+See the \QM9Loader for a simple example. - 3.
+Write a load\dataset function that documents the dataset and add your load function to deepchem.molnet.\\init\\.py for easy importing. - 4.
 Prepare your dataset as a .tar.gz or .zip file.
 Accepted filetypes include CSV, JSON, and SDF. - 5.
 Ask a member of the technical steering committee to add your .tar.gz or .zip file to the DeepChem AWS bucket.
 Modify your load function to pull down the dataset from AWS. - 6.
+Add documentation for your loader to the MoleculeNet docs. - 7.
 Submit a [WIP] PR (Work in progress pull request) following the PR template.

-3.10.2 BACE Dataset
+3.7.2 BACE Dataset